larry-athey/climate-czar/FAQ.md

 Q: Why isn't the Wordpress plugin available from the Wordpress plugin store/repository?

 A: Because the Climate Czar undercarriage is actually not part of Wordpress, which is why it uses its own database separate from the Wordpress database.
-The plugin would do you no good without the undercarriage installed, so there's no point in going through all of the headaches of playing the Wordpress developer game.
-It's not possible to install the undercarriage with the plugin since that requires root access.
+The plugin would do you no good without the undercarriage installed, so there's no point in going through all of the headaches of playing the formal Wordpress third-party developer game.
+It's not possible to install the undercarriage with the plugin since that procedure requires root access.

 Q: What's the deal with the random warnings in the WP-Admin, such as when you edit a page?